A Vegan’s Christmas Survival Guide

 When you’re surrounded by chocolates, cheese platters, and pigs in blankets, it can be difficult to keep your cravings at bay if you’re new to veganism.
 Fortunately, it’s easier than ever to find vegan alternatives to staple festive foods, from roasts to chocolate assortment boxes.

 Most supermarkets now offer vegan cheese and an array of chocolates, chips, and sweets.
 They’re also starting to launch vegan Christmas ranges full of indulgent goodies.
 So don’t worry!
-Even when you’re amidst non-vegan foods, you’ll be too busy munching on your own vegan snacks to care.
+Even when you’re among non-vegan foods, you’ll be too busy munching on your own vegan snacks to care.
 And if you slip up or eat non-vegan foods by accident, it’s really not the end of the world.

 2. TAKE VEGAN TREATS TO WORK